wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Traits/Ardor.md

 Parry: Block and gain 1 ACT next turn
 Whet: Your next attack/defense has its stats increased moderately
 Severance: Attack and deal big damage.
 Place this at the bottom of your well Double Down: Attack.
-Copy the effects of your last attack this turn
+Copy the effects of your last attack skill this turn
 Expose: Target an enemy.
-Every time you target them next turn, deal some damage
-Supercharge: Increase your ATK/DEF for this and the next 2 turns.
+Every time you target them next turn, deal some damage Limit Break: Increase your ATK/DEF for this and the next 2 turns.
 Each skill you use during this time has its CD doubled